Esri/arcgis-maps-sdk-toolkit-qt/uitools/README.md

   northArrow->show();
 ```

-## API Key requirements
+## Access token requirements

-Some of the toolkit components and examples utilize ArcGIS Platform services which require an API Key.
+Some of the toolkit components and examples utilize ArcGIS Platform services which require an access token.
-Please see the [setup guide](https://developers.arcgis.com/qt/get-started/#3-access-services-and-content-with-an-api-key) for more information.
+Please see the [setup guide](http://links.esri.com/create-an-api-key) for more information.